geaz/syncBlink/README.md

 ## Web Application

 The **syncBlink Station** exposes a web application for mobiles and desktop.
-Just connect to the WiFi with the following password:
+Just connect to the access point with the following password:

 ```
 SyncBlinkSaysLetThereBeLight!